Aaronnnpf/big-brummie-quiz/README.md

 * As a first time user, I want to be able to read alittle about the city.

 2. ### Returning user goals
-* As a returning user, I want to see if i can increase my score and show i have learnt more.
+* As a returning user, I want to see if I can increase my score and show i have learnt more.
 * As a returning user, I want to expand upon my knowledge of the city.
 * As a returning user, I want to enjoy the quiz and keep it as user friendly as possible.

 3. ### Frequent user goals
-* As a frequent user, I want to be able to test my self and friends and femily and compare scores.
+* As a frequent user, I want to be able to test my self and friends and family and compare scores.
 * As a frequent user, I want to complete the quiz as quick as i can.
 * As a frequent user, I want to remind myself of what the city has had to offer.